fparaggio/BoneClamp/README.md

 Rights other persons may have either in the work itself or in how the work is used, such as publicity or privacy rights.

 Notice — For any reuse or distribution, you must make clear to others the license terms of this work.
 The best way to do this is with a link to this web page.

+You should have received a copy of the CC Public Domain Dedication along with this software.
+If not, see <http://creativecommons.org/licenses/by-sa/3.0/legalcode>.